Frugivore: Plant adaptations to attract dispersers

 There are a number of fruit characteristics that seem to be adaptive characteristics to attract frugivores.
 Animal-dispersed fruits may advertise their palatability to animals with bright colors and attractive smells (mimetic fruits).
 Fruit pulp is generally rich in water and carbohydrates and low in protein and lipids.
 However, the exact nutritional composition of fruits varies widely.
 The seeds of animal-dispersed fruits are often adapted to survive digestion by frugivores.
 For example, seeds can become more permeable to water after passage through an animal's gut.
 This leads to higher germination rates.
 Some mistletoe seeds even germinate inside the disperser's intestine.

 Frugivore adaptations for fruit consumption

 Many seed-dispersing animals have specialized digestive systems to process fruits, which leave seeds intact.
 Some bird species have shorter intestines to rapidly pass seeds from fruits, while some frugivorous bat species have longer intestines.
 Some seed-dispersing frugivores have short gut-retention times, and others can alter intestinal enzyme composition when eating different types of fruits.

 Plant mechanisms to delay or deter frugivory

-Since plants invest considerable energy into fruit production, many have evolved to encourage mutualist frugivores to consume their fruit for seed dispersal.
+Many plants evolved to encourage mutualist frugivores to consume their fruit for seed dispersal.
 Some have also evolved mechanisms to decrease consumption of fruits when unripe and from non-seed-dispersing predators.
 Predators and parasites of fruit include seed predators, insects, and microbial frugivores.